Salma1620/JAVA-Basics/README.md

 > - Termination is achieved by a Thread when it finishes its task Normally.<br/>
 > - Sometimes Threads may be terminated due to unusual events like segmentation faults, exceptions…etc. and such kind of Termination can be called Abnormal Termination.<br/>
 > - A terminated Thread means it is dead and no longer available.<br/>

+## Synchronisation
+Synchronization is a mechanism in Java that prevents multiple threads from accessing or modifying shared resources simultaneously.
+It ensures thread safety by allowing only one thread to execute a synchronized block or method at a time.
+Synchronization solves issues such as:

+Race conditions: Multiple threads trying to modify the same resource simultaneously.
+Data inconsistency: Ensures that threads do not access inconsistent or partially modified data.
+Deadlocks and thread interference: Minimizes conflicts and unintended behaviors in multithreading environments.

+Synchronization works by using locks:

+Object-level lock: Acquired when a thread accesses a synchronized instance method or block.
+Class-level lock: Acquired when a thread accesses a synchronized static method or block.
+The thread locks the class itself (ClassName.class).

 # JDBC (Java Database Connectivity)